• Skip to main content

 Yet, I was fatter than ever.

-Fortunately, I found the deadlift, which helped me begin my journey back to mental and physical sanity.
+Fortunately, I found strength training, which helped me begin my journey back to mental and physical sanity.

 Additional Activities